vhaghani26/rocketchip/README.md

 All of the commands here in **Setup** only need to be done once.

-## Demo Analysis ##
+## Testing ##

+Let's test rocketchip to make sure the installation is working.
+Create a new directory, possibly in your home directory for testing.
+We will do all of our testing in this directory.
+Once complete, you can remove it.

+	cd $HOME
+	mkdir test
+	cd test

 Make sure your rocketchip conda environment is active.
 If not, turn it on.

 	conda activate rocketchip

 The rocketchip program requires three parameters `--genome`, `--sra`, `--project`.
+We will also be using the `--data` parameter, which you can omit later after testing (see below).

+### --genome ###

-The first time you execute rocketchip with a particular genome, it may take a little while to download and index the genome.
-This demo uses S. cereviseae (sacCer3) to minimize dowload and processing time.
-Sequence read files from the SRA may also take some time to download and process.
-Again, previous sequence files are stored so they don't have to be downloaded and processed repeatedly.
-The SRA file used below (SRR12926698) is small (about 44M).
-The project directory is where a rocketchip analysis takes place.
-In this demo, it is called `demo`.
+The first time you execute rocketchip with a particular genome, it will download and index the genome.
+This step happens only once.
+Subsequent analyses will use the local files.
+This test uses S. cereviseae (sacCer3) to minimize dowload and processing time.

-The following command will setup a rocketchip analysis directory.
-Note that the `--data` parameter points to the location of the directory where shared genome and SRA files are kept.
-The `--src` parameter indicates the location of the rocketchip git repository (in this case, the current directory).
-These should be changed later (see below).
+### --sra ###

+The first time you execute rocketchip with a list of SRA identifiers, it will download them and extract the sequences.
+This step happens only once.
+Subsequent analyses will use the local files.
+The SRA files used in this test are small to minimize download and processing time.

++ SRR12926698

+### --project ###

+Each analysis is stored in a project directory.
+In this test, we will be creating a couple projects...

+### --data ###

+Local genome and SRA files must be stored _somewhere_.
+In this test, we will put them in a directory called `cache`, inside our `test` directory.
+If you have followed the directions, your terminal is already in the `test` directory.

-	mkdir data
+	mkdir cache

+### Test 1: paired, narrow ###

+Run the following command.
+This assumes your rocketchip source and test directories are both located in the same directory (e.g. your home directory).
+It should take about 1 minute to download and process the genome and SRA files (assuming typical network speeds and CPUs).

-	./rocketchip --genome sacCer3 --sra SRR12926698 --project demo --data data --src .
+	../rocketchip/rocketchip --data cache --genome sacCer3 --src ../rocketchip --project demo1 --sra SRR12926698

-To start the analysis, change to the demo directory and run `snakemake`.
+To start the analysis, change to the demo1 directory and run `snakemake`.
 This should take only a few minutes to run and uses minimal resources.

 	chdir demo
 	snakemake

-Try setting up the same analysis again using a different project name.
-You will see that it doesn't take nearly as long to run as the first time because the files have already been downloaded and pre-processed.
+### Test 2: single, narrow ###

+The following command is similar to the first test, but the SRA file comes from single-end sequencing rather than paired.

-	rocketchip --genome sacCer3 --sra SRR12926698 --project demo2 --data data --src .
+	../rocketchip/rocketchip --data cache --genome sacCer3 --src ../rocketchip --project demo2 --sra SRR352329

-You can now remove the `data` and `demo` directories (and `demo2` if you did that).
+This doesn't work yet because mm39 is still in the single snakefiles

 ## Post Demo Refinements ##

+You can now remove the `test` directory.

 To make subsequent analyses easier, you should do the following: